MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Calculation-for-Customer.md

 - Bank Receipt Voucher
 - Cash Receipt Journal

-TDS certificate will be receivable from customer on receiving the advance payment or issueing sales invoice to customer.
+TDS certificate will be receivable from customer on receiving the advance payment or issuing sales invoice to customer.
 TDS Certificate Receivable can be tracked through following documents:

 - General Journal
 - Cash Receipt Voucher